SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

   The substring() method returns the part of the string between the start and end indexes, or to the end of the string.

+- **replace**: searches a string for a specified value and returns a new string where the specified value is replaced.
+Only the first instance of the value will be replaced.
+  - `"txtContent":"=replace('Hello world', 'world', 'everyone')"` results in _Hello everyone_

+- **padStart**: pads the current string with another string until the resulting string reaches the given length.
+The padding is applied from the start of the current string.
+  - `"txtContent":"=padStart('DogFood', 10, 'A')"` results in _AAADogFood_
+  - `"txtContent":"=padStart('DogFood', 10, 'AB')"` results in _ABADogFood_
+  - `"txtContent":"=padStart('DogFood', 5, 'A')"` results in _DogFood_

+- **padEnd**: pads the current string with a given string until the resulting string reaches the given length.
+The padding is applied from the end of the current string.
+  - `"txtContent":"=padEnd('DogFood', 10, 'A')"` results in _DogFoodAAA_
+  - `"txtContent":"=padEnd('DogFood', 10, 'AB')"` results in _ABADogFoodABA_
+  - `"txtContent":"=padEnd('DogFood', 5, 'A')"` results in _DogFood_

 **Conditional operator** - The conditional operator is:

 - **?**: Conditional operations written in Abstract Tree Syntax use `?` as the operator.
 This is to achieve an expression equivalent to a ? b : c, where if the expression a evaluates to true, then the result is b, else the result is c.
 For Excel style expressions you write these with an `if` statement.
 Regardless, there are 3 operands.
 The first is the condition to evaluate.
 The second is the result when the condition is true.
 The third is the result when the condition is false.